 And it will be indefinitely, as long as we look for it in the way we do.
 In fact, we can’t find “a first cause,” because accepting that, would mean it would have been there all along—eternally.
 It implies that the first cause would have no cause causing it.

 And that profoundly challenges man’s logic, for it means we need to accept an “always existing first mover.”
 We can’t ever do that intellectually, logically—only maybe, we can believe.

 It’s where in fact all religions stem from.
 The “first mover” then, is called God—the first creator.
 Others name it the Universal, the Absolute, or Life, but that’s a matter of language.

 Now, let’s for a moment assume that God, or Life, as a first mover, as a first cause, has existed eternally, from time’s beginning, where in this case, time of course would have no actual beginning at all.

-Assuming the premise, the only conclusion can be that matter, energy, light, photons, electrons, or however we might call the particles of which phenomena are made must have been there all the time.
-Even if they’d be “imaginary,” which would just throw us back to the “imaginer.”
+Assuming the premise, the only conclusion can be that matter, energy, light, photons, electrons, or however we may call the particles of which phenomena are made of, must have been there all the time.
+Even if they’d be imaginary, which would just throw us back to the imaginer.
 Whatever the case, things still imply that God, or Life, or the Absolute, is all that.